quasarframework/quasar-framework.org/source/components/toggle.md

 ---
 The Quasar Toggle component is another basic element for user input.
 You can use this for turning settings, features or true/ false inputs on and off.

+Please also refer to the [Option Group documentation](/components/option-group.html) on other possibilities for creating groups of Toggles.
+Remember you can use QToggle wrapped by a [QField](/components/field.html) too.

 <input type="hidden" data-fullpage-demo="form/toggle">

 ## Basic Usage